Corey Dickerson Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The Dodgers pitching staff is 23rd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Dodgers' 4.44 team ERA ranks 20th across all league pitching staffs.
+- The Dodgers have a 4.42 team ERA that ranks 19th among all MLB pitching staffs.

-- Dodgers pitchers combine to rank 15th in baseball in home runs allowed (62 total, 1.1 per game).
+- The Dodgers rank 16th in baseball in home runs allowed (63 total, 1.1 per game).

-- Gonsolin gets the start for the Dodgers, his seventh of the season.
-He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.
+- The Dodgers are sending Syndergaard (1-4) to the mound for his 11th start of the season.
+He is 1-4 with a 6.27 ERA and 33 strikeouts through 47 1/3 innings pitched.

-- The righty's last appearance was on Wednesday against the Atlanta Braves, when he tossed 5 2/3 innings, surrendering three earned runs while giving up three hits.
+- In his last time out on Friday, the righty tossed six innings against the Tampa Bay Rays, giving up six earned runs while surrendering eight hits.

-- In six games this season, the 29-year-old has an ERA of 1.82, with 7 strikeouts per nine innings.
-Opponents are batting .152 against him.
+- The 30-year-old has amassed an ERA of 6.27, with 6.3 strikeouts per nine innings, in 10 games this season.
+Opponents have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.